sectalks/sectalks.github.io/online-ninja-night.md

 Send a private message to the channel moderator

-##Can I use a different IRC nick that the one I registered?
+##Can I use a different IRC nick than the one I registered?

 Unregistered IRC nicknames will be kicked out

 ##Where to send the write-up

-As usual, pull and push a commit to SecTalks github account.
+As usual, pull and push a commit to [SecTalks github account](https://github.com/nanomebia/sectalks).

 ## Would it be any hints?